onosproject/onos-helm-charts/onos-umbrella/README.md

 ## µONOS Umbrella chart

-Provides a [Helm] chart for deploying ONOS-TOPO, ONOS-CONFIG and ONOS-GUI to [Kubernetes].
+Provides a [Helm] chart for deploying ONOS-TOPO, ONOS-CONFIG and ONOS-CLI to [Kubernetes].
 See the [documentation] for more info.

 [Kubernetes]: https://kubernetes.io/